Theatre Company Jerusalem: Educational-artistic programs

 The company's work has led to the creation of a method for learning, perceiving and internalizing texts.

 TCJ creates and Produces an annual Midrash Bama festival whose aim is to present multidisciplinary theatre in an intimate setting in order to promote dialogue and intimacy.

 Throughout the years a diversified community of artists and teachers has grown around the company.
 Through its work, this multi-disciplinary group tests the boundaries of theatre, art, religion, gender, social processes and the relationships between them.
 These collaborations have created of a variety of courses: Women's Empowerment and Leadership, Empowerment for Young Women and Girls, Projects to integrate Young Women in Distress within various courses, Teacher Training in Jewish Studies and an annual Festival for Young Women Artists.

+International Jewish Festival

+TCJ has been annually hosting the International Jewish Festival at Bet Mazia Theater, TCJ's resident theater in Jerusalem.
+The festival lasts five days and presents various programs such as music and dance performances, international productions, premieres, one-time performances, video art projections, and stand-up comedies.
+The festival had received funding from the Jerusalem Municipality and Ministry of Culture.
+The company also organized a festival during the pandemic, with all the performances filmed and presented through Zoom.
+Additionally, the company launched a three-day festival Bazak, which is for shorter pieces that are not necessarily Jewish-themed.